Skip to main content

 An estate plan is invaluable because these arrangements determine the method in which property is distributed after an individual’s death.
 This planning also often provides for documents that include important health care or financial directives if an individual becomes incapacitated.

-While many people need estate plans, there are some particular types of individuals that most often need estate plans which include the following below.
+While many people need estate plans, there are some types of individuals that most often need estate plans including the following:

 Domestic Partnerships